 Our Police Law specialists

-Raju Bhatt, Shamik Dutta, Carolynn Gallwey, Tony Murphy, Megan Phillips, Chanel Dolcy, Michael Oswald, Sophie Naftalin, Jane Ryan and Catherine Shannon work with individuals who have been victims of police misconduct or unfair decision making by the police.
+Raju Bhatt, Shamik Dutta, Carolynn Gallwey, Tony Murphy, Sophie Naftalin, Michael Oswald, Megan Phillips, Jane Ryan, Molly Cox, Chanel Dolcy, Eva Roszykiewicz and Catherine Shannon work with individuals who have been victims of police misconduct or unfair decision making by the police.

 "I can only say that I find this team to be world class.
 They have made me feel as valued as when I first stepped through the door, with the level of service never changing."